lakmalnd/simple-vehicle-count-algorithm/README.md

 Basically this wills allow counting vehicles passing through a particular line.
 Here I use simple background extracting techniques (just with simple statistics) from a stable video which is very common and simple technique.

 Steps in the process are explained below (Written in MATLAB\Octave).
-And class presentation explaining more detailed process is also included in this repository (__*presentation.pdf*__).
+And class presentation explaining more detailed process is also included in this repository (__*./presentations/presentation.pdf*__).

 - Step 1: Read Video and Defining Vehicle Counting Line
 - Step 2: Extracting Pixels in Line and Stack in Time Direction